serhat-dirik/docker4jboss/compose-JdvClusterAndJon/README.md

-JDV Domain Mode, JON & Httpd Mod Cluster
+JDV In Domain Mode, JON & Httpd Mod Cluster
 =======
-(!!
-This project is still in progress)

-## How to run

    If everything is properly installed, the following command should be enough